aannieyang/proc-toolchain/README.md

 4. Install pip [here](https://pip.pypa.io/en/stable/installation/)
    - Check you have pip installed by running `pip --version`
 5. Install required packages by running `pip install -r requirements.txt`

+## Updating the Autotester
-6. To pull new changes from the remote repository, run `git pull --ff-only`
+1. Run `git pull --no-rebase` to pull new changes from the remote repository.
+2. This may pull up a merge conflict editor.
+Type `:wq` to save and quit.
+3. If you get a merge conflict (e.g., you edited one of the Python files), come to office hours for help.

 ## Usage